zlatko-michailov/calc.js/doc/README.md

 Ultimately, that will reflect on the calc app serialization file.

-To do it interactively, look up the documentation for the UI tool you are using to design your app.
+To do it interactively, look up the documentation for the UI tool you are using to develop your app.

 Keep in mind that libraries are "_referenced_", not "_embedded_", i.e. if a library changes after the app has been written, it may affect the app's behavior.
+Therefore, embedding a version into the library name is strongly recommended (although not required), e.g. _foo.bar.1.5.js_.

 If you plan to use the calc app that imports a particular library only locally, then there is no restriction on the location of the JavaScript library.
-However, if you plan to upload that calc app to a remote service, then the library must be accessible from the service.
+However, if you plan to upload that calc app to a shared/public service, then the library must be accessible from the service.